 - Development of standardized solutions to automate secondary substations

 - Reliable fault management to reduce the SAIDI value (System Average Interruption Duration Index)

 Multiple renewable energy sources – such as wind power and photovoltaics – in the catchment area of the Niederstetten transformer substation feed electricity into the grid, and this volume is increasing.
 Sometimes the grid, comprising two circuits with more than 80 secondary substations and almost 87 kilometers of cable, comes up against the limit of its loading capacity.
 When this happens, both the electricity supply and consistency of power quality must be assured.

 For grid operator Netze BW, a cost-intensive expansion of the distribution grid is only the second-best option.
-Dr. Jan Mrosik, CEO of the Siemens Energy Management Division, summarizes the more attractive alternative: “We won’t be able to transition to a new energy mix in Germany without intelligent power supply grids.
-The technology for this has long existed – and Siemens has the most comprehensive product portfolio industry-wide.
-In Niederstetten, we will demonstrate how existing distribution grids can be made ready for the future with proven products from our smart-grid modular system.”
+But there is a more attractive alternative: The transition to a new energy mix in Germany needs intelligent power supply grids.
+The technology for this has long existed.
+In Niederstetten, we demonstrate how existing distribution grids can be made ready for the future with proven products from our smart-grid modular system.

 We’re supporting the development of a clever, predictive power grid infrastructure in Germany.
 We’re not only trying to actively help shape the new energy policy, but enable local implementation of this policy at the communal and municipal level in the first place.”Dr. Martin Konermann, Technical Director at Netze BW GmbH